 For team tabs, you must provide a Configuration URL to present options and gather information so users can customize the content and experience of your tab.
 This iframed HTML page is displayed when a user first adds the tab to a channel.

 You must also provide any additional domains that the tab expects to load from or link to.

 Personal Tabs.
-This section lets you define a set of tabs that are presented by default in the personal app experience (i.e. the experience a user has with your app outside the context of a team or channel).
+This section lets you define a set of tabs that are presented by default in the personal app experience (experience a user has with your app outside the context of a team or channel).
 In this section, provide the tab name, a unique identifier, the URL that points to the UI to be displayed in Teams, and optionally, the URL to use if a user opts to view the tab in a browser.
-As with Teams tabs, provide any additional domains from which the tab expects to load from or link to.
+With Teams tabs, provide any additional domains from which the tab expects to load from or link to.